goosetav/tr8n_rails_clientsdk/README.md

   $ bundle
 ```

-Add the following configuration to your Application.rb:
+Add the following configuration to your Application.rb (or to the various environment files):

 ```ruby
     Tr8n.configure do |config|